 Information for Distance Learners

-If you would like books posting to you or would like to request scans or photocopies, please email us at email@example.com asking to be registered as a Distance Learner.
+If you would like books posting to you, please email us at email@example.com asking to be registered as a Distance Learner.
+If you only need a chapter or short section of a book, please look at the Scans and Photocopies section below.

 - We will post available books to your nominated address; books which are on loan will be recalled and we will send them out as soon as they become available